One of my favorite parts about owning a Fujifilm camera is all the third-party accessories and gear you can get for them.

 The Fuji X-T1 is one of the few cameras that can harness the power of UHS-II memory cards.
 But this doesn’t mean you can’t use UHS-I cards which are significantly more affordable.

-To see how many of the top selling memory cards peform, see my Fuji-XT1 Memory Card Speed Test
+To see how many of the top-selling memory cards perform, see my Fuji-XT1 Memory Card Speed Test

 UHS-II Memory Card Readers

 If you go with UHS-II memory cards, you’ll need a USB 3.0 UHS-II memory card reader.
 To see the fastest, read this UHS-II memory card reader comparison.

 Here are a few popular Fuji X-T1 batteries.
 I usually buy the brand batteries because they always work the best.
 But if you want to fill your pockets full of batteries then maybe go with the third party to save you some cash.